LIPS-scheme/lips/REFERENCE.md

 ```
 (pipe . fns)

-Higher order function and create new function that apply all functions
+Higher-order function that creates a new function that applies all functions
-From left to right and return it's value.
+from left to right and returns the last value.
 Reverse of compose.
 e.g.:
-((pipe (curry + 2) (curry * 3)) 3)
+((pipe (curry + 2) (curry * 3)) 10) --> (* 3 (+ 2 10)) --> 36
-15
 ```

 ## plain-object?
 ```
 (plain-object? x)

-Function check if value is plain JavaScript object.
-Created using object macro.
+Checks if value is a plain JavaScript object created using the object macro.
 ```

 ## pluck
 ```
-(pluck . string)
+(pluck . strings)

-If called with single string it will return function that will return
+If called with a single string it will return a function that when
+called with an object will return that key from the object.
-key from object.
-If called with more then one argument function will
+If called with more then one string the returned function will
-return new object by taking all properties from given object.
+create a new object by copying all properties from the given object.
 ```

 ## port?
 ```
 (port? x)

-Function return true of argumet is nput or output port port object.
+Returns true if the argument is an input or output port object.
 ```

 ## positive?
 ```
 (positive? x)

-Function check if number is larger then 0
+Checks if the number is larger then 0
 ```

 ## pprint
 ```
 (pprint expression)

+This function will pretty print its input to stdout.
+If it is called
-Pretty print list expression, if called with non-pair it just call
+with a non-list, it will just call the print function on its
-print function with passed argument.
+input.
 ```

 ## pretty-format
 ```
 (pretty-format pair)

-Function return pretty printed string from pair expression.
+Returns a pretty printed string from pair expression.
 ```

 ## print
 ```
 (print . args)

-Function convert each argument to string and print the result to
+This function converts each input into a string and prints
-standard output (by default it's console but it can be defined
+the result to the standard output (by default it's the
+console but it can be defined in user code).
+This function
-it user code), the function call newline after printing each arg.
+calls `(newline)` after printing each input.
 ```

 ## procedure?
 ```
 (function? expression)

-Function check if value is a function.
+Predicate that tests if value is a callable function.
 ```

 ## promise?
 ```
 (promise? obj)

-Function check if value is a promise created with delay or make-promise.
+Checks if the value is a promise created with delay or make-promise.
 ```

 ## promisify
 ```
 (promisify fn)

-Simple function for adding promises to NodeJS callback based function.
+Simple function for adding promises to NodeJS two-callback based functions.
 Function tested only with fs module.
 ```